axllent/silverstripe-version-truncator/README.md

 * Silverstripe ^6.0

+Please see the `3` branch for Silverstripe 4 & 5 support.

 ## Installation

 `composer require axllent/silverstripe-version-truncator`

-Please see the `3` branch for Silverstripe 4 & 5.

 ## Configuration